linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 of 6ms vs Istio's additional 17ms; at the max, Linkerd introduces an additional 42ms over the baseline of 25ms, and Istio adding 8x that with an additional ~350ms.
-Generally speaking, at each percentile reported, Istio introduced between 130% to 850% more additional latency than Linkerd.
+Generally speaking, at each percentile reported, Istio introduced anywhere between 130% to 850% more additional latency than Linkerd.

+**Winner**: Linkerd (6ms vs 17ms median; 42ms vs 350ms max)

 ![Latency at 2,000 RPS](/images/benchmark2/latency-2000rps.png "Latency at 2,000 RPS")